Devesh061102/01-Text-Summarizer-Project/README.md

 # Chat Summarization Tool

-It is NLP based project which can summarize conversations or dialogues between users in a chat interface
+It is NLP based project which can summarize conversations or dialogues between users in a chat interface.